cisagov/ScubaGear/docs/execution/diff.md

   sets its default.
 - Rows are color-coded by their Result (After) value (see [Row coloring](#row-coloring)), and a per-product summary table shows the count of each classification.
-- A pair aligned across the [Defender to Security Suite migration](#defender-to-security-suite-migration) shows both control IDs (`MS.DEFENDER.4.1v2 → MS.SECURITYSUITE.3.1v1`) with a **migrated** badge.
+- A pair aligned across the [legacy to Security Suite migration](#legacy-to-security-suite-migration) shows both control IDs (`MS.DEFENDER.4.1v2 → MS.SECURITYSUITE.3.1v1`) with a **migrated** badge.
 The badge is an annotation only: the row keeps its normal classification and its Result (After) color, so it stays reachable by the classification filters.